zipvault/AUM/README.md

 //this is the rsync script to update the DST director from SRC Director currently works locally auth by key

 //1.4
-//Need to work out how to reload and reset apache2 from within a script for remote trigger as i couldnot get it to reload
+//Need to work out how to reload apache2 from within a script for remote trigger as i could not get it to reload
-//with SSH or SFTP - t -t.
+//with SSH or SFTP - t -t, within a shell.

 Please see AUM.RTF attached in Git